CalebBell/fluids/docs/tutorial.rst

 A motor will spin at more or less its design frequency, depending on its type.
 However, if it does not meet sufficient resistance, it will not be using its design power.
 This is good and bad - less power is used, but as a motor drops under 50% of its design power, its efficiency becomes terrible.
-A function has been written based on generic performance curves to estimate the underloaded efficiency of a motor.
+The function :py:func:`~.motor_efficiency_underloaded` has been written based on generic performance curves to estimate the underloaded efficiency of a motor.
 Just how bad efficiency drops off depends on the design power of a motor - higher power motors do better operating at low loads than